very-good-science/data-ethics-club/site/join_in/meetings/2024/02-feb/28-02-24_meeting.md

 ### Description
 You're welcome to join us for our next Data Ethics Club meeting on [28th Feb 2024 at 1pm UK time][timedate].
 You don't need to register, just pop in.
-This time we're going to watch/read [Google Search Really Has Gotten Worse, Researchers Find][content] by Jason Koebler, which discusses a research article that finds a lot of spam making its way into search results of product reviews.
+This time we're going to watch/read [Google Search Really Has Gotten Worse, Researchers Find][content] by Jason Koebler, which discusses a research paper that finds a lot of spam making its way into search results of product reviews.

 Thank you to Euan Bennet for suggesting this week's content.

-You can read [this article](https://www.404media.co/google-search-really-has-gotten-worse-researchers-find/) on 404 media by subscribing for free or read the paper to the year long study it was based on by [Bevendorff et al](https://downloads.webis.de/publications/papers/bevendorff_2024a.pdf) which will be presented at ECIR in March.
+You can read [this article](https://www.404media.co/google-search-really-has-gotten-worse-researchers-find/) on 404 media by subscribing for free or read the original research paper that it was based on by [Bevendorff et al](https://downloads.webis.de/publications/papers/bevendorff_2024a.pdf) which will be presented at ECIR in March.

 ### Summary